wl-sips/sips-paypage-post-php-migration-from-sips-1.0/README.md

 To use your merchantId on our WL Sips 2.0 production servers, please contact the WL Sips support beforehand by e-mail [sips@worldline.com](mailto:sips@worldline.com) or at 0 811 10 70 33.

-For more information, please refer to the [SIPs Paypage POST documentation](https://documentation.sips.worldline.com/en/WLSIPS.317-UG-Sips-Paypage-POST.html).
+For more information, please refer to the [Sips Paypage POST documentation](https://documentation.sips.worldline.com/en/WLSIPS.317-UG-Sips-Paypage-POST.html).

 ### License